 - Creating a synonym for a table or view: - 1.
 Select the object Synonym from the tree and click the Create button. - 2.
 The Create Synonym Wizard Introduction window appears. - 3.
-Click Next.
+Click the Next button.
 The Name the Synonym window appears.

 - 4. Enter the Synonym Name. - 5.
-Select the Table/View name from the menu.
+Select the Table/View name from the menu. - 6.
+Click the Next button.
+The Final Review window appears.

 - 7. Check the SQL script and make changes if required.
-Click Finish. - 8.
+Click the Finish button. - 8.
 The Information dialog box appears.

-18.2 Dropping a Synonym
+17.2 Dropping a Synonym